Medical expert of the article

 C5, C6 |

-Pain can increase with movements that transmit pressure to the spine through the subarachnoid space (for example, spinal motion, coughing, sneezing, Valsalva test).
-The defeat of the horse's tail causes radicular symptoms in both lower limbs and can be accompanied by sphincter and sexual dysfunctions.
-Signs of compression of the spinal cord include the presence of a level of sensory disorders (sudden changes in sensitivity below the horizontal level through the spinal cord), flaccid paraparesis or tetraparesis, reflex disorders below the level of compression, early hyporeflexia, later replaced by hyperreflexia and sphincter disorders.
+Pain may be aggravated by movements that transmit pressure to the root through the subarachnoid space (eg, spinal movements, coughing, sneezing, Valsalva maneuver).
+Cauda equina lesions cause radicular symptoms in both lower extremities and may be accompanied by sphincter and sexual dysfunction.
+Signs of spinal cord compression include the presence of a sensory level (sudden change in sensitivity below a horizontal level drawn through the spinal cord), flaccid paraparesis or tetraparesis, reflex impairment below the level of compression, early hyporeflexia followed by hyperreflexia, and sphincter impairment.

 Diagnosis and treatment of radicular syndromes

-Radicular symptoms require a CT scan or an MRI scan of the affected level.
-Myelography is rarely used at multiple lesion levels.
-The level of research depends on the symptoms; if the level of lesion is not clear, it is possible to use electromyography, which helps to stamp the affected root, but does not allow to establish the cause.
+Radicular symptoms require CT or MRI of the affected level.
+Myelography is rarely used in cases of multiple levels of damage.
+The level of examination depends on the symptoms; if the level of damage is unclear, electromyography may be used, which helps to localize the affected root but does not allow to establish the cause.

-To affect individual peripheral nerves, sensitivity disorders in the corresponding zones are characteristic, as well as other associated signs.
+Damage to individual peripheral nerves is characterized by sensitivity disorders in the corresponding areas, as well as other associated symptoms.

-Characteristic distinctive features of the lesion of various nerves
+Characteristic distinctive features of damage to various nerves

 Nerve |